northox/northox.github.io/_posts/2015-09-20-qubes-rumprun.md

 In this post we explored the substantial and concrete value of integrating unikernels or more precisely Rumprun to Qubes.
 We also went over the challenges and demonstrated why Rumprun seems to be a natural fit.

-Now, I'm looking for constructive feedback from Qubes' community and will try to answer a few questions: What exactly would need to be modified on Qubes' side, what's the effort, what's the best course of action and ultimately, is it viable in practice?
+Now, I'm looking for constructive feedback from Qubes' community and will try to answer a few questions: What exactly would need to be modified on Qubes' side to be part of the default installation, what's the effort, what's the best course of action and ultimately, is it viable in practice?

 To shed some light over the practicality of Rumprun's integration and its security value, the next post of this series will talk about the implementation of the *TCP/IP stack mitigation* case.
 Afterward, creating a [trusted converter](http://theinvisiblethings.blogspot.ca/2013/02/converting-untrusted-pdfs-into-trusted.html) for PDFs or pictures will underline the user experience value and possibly spawn new ideas.
 Stay tuned!